IgniteUI/indigo-design-docfx/en/components/nav-drawer.md

 ## Items

-The Navigation Drawer uses a smart layouting and can show up to 21 Items.
-The exact amount can be configured by setting the Items that will not be needed to ~No Symbol.
+The Navigation Drawer can show up to 21 Items.
+Sketch uses a smart layout, allowing it to adjust accordingly when you choose the exact amount of items you need and hide the extra ones by setting them to ~No Symbol from the options panel.
+In Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
+Also, you can drag items in the stack to change their order.

 <img class="responsive-img" src="../images/nav-drawer_default.png" srcset="../images/nav-drawer_default@2x.png 2x" />